zephyrproject-rtos/zephyr/doc/services/shell/index.rst

 Each command or subcommand may have a handler.
 The shell executes the handler that is found deepest in the command tree and further subcommands (without a handler) are passed as arguments.
 Characters within parentheses are treated as one argument.
-If shell wont find a handler it will display an error message.
+If shell won't find a handler it will display an error message.

 Commands can be also executed from a user application using any active backend and a function :c:func:`shell_execute_cmd`, as shown in this example: